Project Information Interface#

 Downloaded .csv data from Download Sample Data will have the following columns:

-EMAIL: is the user id (email address) of the person that classified the plot.
+• email is the user id (email address) of the person that classified the plot.
+If the interpreter was not logged in, this field will say “guest”.

-IMAGERY_TITLE: Name of the Imagery layer that the user had selected while analyzing the plot.
+• imagery_title: Name of the Imagery layer that the user had selected when saving the plot.

 Note